paritytech/xcm-docs/src/overview/xcvm.md

 Like XCM, the XCVM is also a specification.
 The first implementation is [xcm-executor](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-executor), provided by Parity.
 It's built to be highly configurable, with its building blocks available in [xcm-builder](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-builder).
-Configuring the executor is an important and extensive topic, one we will dive into further in [Executor Deep Dive](TODO:link).
+Configuring the executor is an important and extensive topic, one we will dive into further in [Config Deep Dive](TODO:link).
 It's entirely possible to create another implementation of the XCVM if desired.

 Typically, an XCM takes the following path through the XCVM: